tianweigong/fabreading/README.md

 FAB does not have the function to randomize the presentation of your trial, for you might have constraints that the automatic procedure cannot satisfy (e.g., three trials from the same condition cannot be present continuously; there should not be continuous four "yes" answers for the comprehension questions).
 Therefore, the best way for you is to make different randomized stimulus lists yourself, and add one  `list` column to indicate that.

 ## Could FAB display multiple pages of instructions?
 Yes.
 Just add one blank row, input things on `fab_instruction` cell, and leave other cell empty.
+See Examples here: https://github.com/tianweigong/fabreading_validationEXP/blob/master/study3/procedure/sti_list_v1.csv

+## How to use FAB for online experiments?

+So far FAB does not have its own web server.
+We recommend researchers to use Google Drive+Forms for online experiments at the current stage.

+1. Compress the procedure folder and upload it to [Google Drive]( https://www.google.com/drive/) , then you can get the link of procedure and share it to participants afterward.
+2. Create a [Google Form]( https://docs.google.com/forms/), add contents, demographic questions, etc. Paste the google drive link of your procedure for participants to download.
+And finally add one file-upload question for partcipants to send their data back.